codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-4-bootstrap-it.md

 Does it work?
 No? :D
 I'm sorry.
 That was my bad.
-I've not told you that Bootstrap doesn't offer the two helper classes like `bg-trees` and `py-7`.
+I've not told you that Bootstrap doesn't offer the two helper classes: `bg-trees` and `py-7`.
 For padding utilities, Bootstrap offer 5 levels of paddings.
 And for background utilities, Bootstrap only offers colors & gradients.
 We have to define the class `bg-trees` on our own.